-Bill Kroener is Senior Counsel to the Firm and based in the Washington, D.C. and Los Angeles offices.
+Bill Kroener is Senior Counsel to the Firm based in the Washington, D.C. and Los Angeles offices.
 His practice focuses on the supervision and regulation of financial institutions and their advisers, and encompasses domestic and international activities, acquisitions, financings and other transactions.

-Mr. Kroener served as General Counsel of the Federal Deposit Insurance Corporation (FDIC) from 1995 to early 2006.
+Mr. Kroener served as General Counsel of the Federal Deposit Insurance Corporation (FDIC) from 1995 to 2006.
 He also served on and chaired the Legal Advisory Committee of the Federal Financial Institutions Examination Council (FFIEC) and has been a member of the FDIC Advisory Committee on Supervision Modernization.
 He was among the principal organizers of and is an active participant in the FDIC’s alumni association.

 Mr. Kroener is widely recognized as a leading practitioner in financial services law.
-He has been listed as a leading lawyer in Banking Law in The Best Lawyers in America ("Lawyer of the Year" in 2021 for financial services regulation law in Los Angeles), Chambers USA, The International Who’s Who of Banking Lawyers (in which he was named one of 10 “Most Highly Regarded Individuals” in 2011) and is listed as a Washington, D.C.
+He has been listed as a leading lawyer in Banking Law in The Best Lawyers in America ("Lawyer of the Year" in 2021 for financial services regulation law in Los Angeles), Chambers USA, The International Who’s Who of Banking Lawyers (one of 10 “Most Highly Regarded Individuals” in 2010) and listed as a Washington, D.C.
 “Super Lawyer” and “Best Lawyer,” and among Southern California's "Top Rated Lawyers."

-Mr. Kroener has served on the banking law committees of the American Bar Association, the New York City Bar Association, and other bar associations, served as Co-Chair of the American Bar Association Presidential Task Force on Financial Markets Regulatory Reform (2008-12) and as Chair of the Banking Law Committee of the ABA Business Law Section (2012-14), and currently serves on the Council of the ABA Business Law Section.
-He is a recipient of the Frank Simpson award for his service to the ABA Banking Law Committee.
-He has also served on the Financial Institutions Committee of the California State Bar and as part of the Resolutions Project Group at the Hoover Institution.
+Mr. Kroener has been active as a member of the banking law committees of the American Bar Association, the Federal Bar Association, the New York City Bar Association and other bar associations, co-chaired the ABA Presidential Task Force on Financial Markets Regulatory Reform (2008-12), chaired the Banking Law Committee of the ABA Business Law Section (2012-14), and was on the Council of the ABA Business Law Section (2014-18).
+He is a recipient of the Frank Simpson award for his service to the ABA Banking Law Committee and the Richard Peterson award from the Federal Bar Association Banking Law Section “for active involvement in landmark developments… affecting the banking and financial services industry.”

 Mr. Kroener has been a director of banks and other financial intermediaries, as well as a member of the Regulatory Appeals Committee of the Dubai Financial Services Authority, and served on the Stanford Law School’s Board of Visitors and as National Chair of the Stanford Law Fund.
 He also has served on the Governing Board of St. Albans School in Washington, D.C. and on the Finance Committee of the Washington National Cathedral.